SebastienPoncelet/django-setup-practise/Recipe.md

 $ pip3 install coverage
 - Run tests at level 2 with following command: coverage run manage.py test <app_name> -v 2
+- Remove the default tests.py file located at <project_name>/<main_app_name>/tests.py
+- Create a 'tests' forlder at:
+<app_name>/tests
+- Don't forget to create the '__init__.py' file in this folder and subfolders.
+- 1 test file <----> 1 test class <----> 1 setUp method.
+Cannot have multiple classes each with their own 'setUp' method in the same folder

 # 8 Setup Docker
 - Get the list of packages for the application and save them in a 'requirements.txt' file: